Full Essay on Fundamental Rights in English for Exams

 The French Revolution of 1789 further fueled the demand for fundamental rights, as the Declaration of the Rights of Man and of the Citizen proclaimed the universal rights of individuals to liberty, equality, and fraternity.
 This seminal document laid the groundwork for the inclusion of fundamental rights in constitutional frameworks and legal systems around the world.

-READ ALSO: Full Essay on My Aim in Life in English for Exams
+READ ALSO: Full Essay on the Art of Time Management for Exams

 Importance of Fundamental Rights